surangaa/BookingAutomationProject/README.md

 # BookingAutomationProject

 This project includes a basic flow automation of Booking.com official website.
-Webdriverio and cucumber is used in implmentation
+Webdriverio and cucumber is used in implementation

 ## Prerequisites to setup project
 install and setup Node